EXPLAINER: How do parties and states set presidential votes?

 Iowa had been bracing for losing its leadoff slot ever since the 2020 caucus chaos.

 Former Iowa Democratic Chair Scott Brennan, a member of the DNC committee that considered the 2024 calendar, voted against the changes to the order of states.
 He said they would “certainly favor front-runners and billionaire vanity candidates” by not including early-voting states in the center of the country.
-Ross Wilburn, the current head of the Iowa Democratic Party, said over the weekend that he plans to step down in the wake of the DNC move to put the South Carolina primary ahead.
+Ross Wilburn, the current head of the Iowa Democratic Party, said over the weekend that he won’t run for reelection in January after the DNC move to put the South Carolina primary ahead.

 New Hampshire’s delegation has long threatened to defy Democratic rules and hold its primary first anyway.
 A state law passed in the 1970s requires that its presidential primary be held first, laying out the purpose as to “protect the tradition of the New Hampshire first-in-the-nation presidential primary.”
 It also gives the secretary of state the exclusive power to set the primary date.

-Note: This story has been corrected to reflect that the Iowa Democratic Party chairman announced he won’t run for reelection in January but he is not stepping down now.